mobxjs/mobx/docs/intro/how-to-read.md

 ## Guided tour

-To get an overall idea of how to use MobX with React, read through the current _MobX_ heading, in particular [The gist of MobX](concepts.md) section.
+To get an overall idea of how to use MobX with React, read through the current _Introduction_ heading, in particular [The gist of MobX](concepts.md) section.
 It will introduce you to the most important principles, API's and how they relate.
 You should be ready to use MobX once you read this!